FROM JEKYLL TO PELICAN

 I use uv to manage the Python environment and install the dependencies.
 Running uv pip compile pyproject.toml -o requirements.txt

-will generate a requirements.txt
+generates a requirements.txt

 ==Word==